JuliaDynamics/DynamicalSystems.jl/docs/src/contents.md

 # [Contents](@id contents)

-When you do `using DynamicalSystems` in your Julia session, the module re-exports and brings into scope all packages listed in this session.
+When you do `using DynamicalSystems` in your Julia session, the module re-exports and brings into scope all submodules (Julia packages) that compose **DynamicalSystems.jl**.
+These are listed in this page.
 Of course, you could be using these packages directly instead of adding `DynamicalSystems`.
 However, doing `using DynamicalSystems` provides the environment all these packages were designed to work together in, and so we recommend to simply install `DynamicalSystems` and use that.

-Re-exported packages:
+## Exported submodules

+The submodules that compose **DynamicalSystems.jl** are the following packages, which are re-exported by `DynamicalSystems`:

 **Core**
 - [`StateSpaceSets`](@ref)